Eligibility and Academic Considerations

 Will there be an application process for the PLUS Year?

 Yes.
-PLU staff members are currently working to develop a short application for students interested in pursuing the PLUS Year.
-Students will need to apply by a certain date in order to be considered for the PLUS Year.
+Students who are eligible for the PLUS Year will be emailed a link to the application early in the semester prior to their eligibility.
+Students will need to complete the application by a certain date to be prioritized for the PLUS year.
 Knowing in advance who is pursuing the PLUS Year will allow staff and faculty to appropriately advise these students from an academic and financial perspective.
-More details to follow soon.
+Students eligible for the PLUS Year starting in Fall 2021 will receive an email in early February.

 I am an incoming undergraduate student for Fall 2020.
 Can I defer my admission to the spring and still be eligible for the PLUS Year?